This topic describes how to use OSS C SDK to complete routine operations such as bucket creation, objects uploads, and object downloads.

 resp_status = oss_put_object_from_buffer(oss_client_options, &bucket, &object, &buffer, headers, &resp_headers);

-/* Determine whether the upload request is successful. */
+/* Check whether the object is uploaded. */

 if (aos_status_is_ok(resp_status)) {